GeoffOminde/july-2025-final-project-and-deployment-GeoffOminde/README.md

 3.  **Configure Build Settings:**
     - **Build command:** Leave this blank (as there's no build step).
     - **Publish directory:** Leave this as the root directory.
 4.  **Deploy:** Click "Deploy site".
-Netlify will automatically deploy your website and provide you with a live URL.
+Netlify will automatically deploy your website and provide you with a live URL.# GeoffOminde-july-2025-final-project-and-deployment-GeoffOminde